prwhite/zwave.js/README.md

 * The entire init sequence completes successfully for the driver.

-* Available nodes are determined.
+* Available nodes are queried.

+* Basic node details are collected.

 ### What is next

 * Lots of low-level work:
-    * Determine capabilities of each available node.
     * Naturally, actually allow for control and feedback of individual node settings, starting with simple light controllers.
     * Persistently cache data related to the node network so it doesn't all necessarily need to be determined at every launch.